 With cybercrime rates exceeding $1 trillion losses last year, the awareness of the need for IT security is nothing new within the corporate leadership.
 And yet, most businesses still view cybersecurity as an add-on function—something that’s outside the scope of the traditional management operations like sales or customer service.
 If you have not done so, now is the time to consider how a CISO affects your security.

-Right now almost every business is going through a digital transformation and any instance of cybercrime poses direct threats beyond their first line of defence.
+Right now almost every business is going through a What is Digital Transformation?
+Digital transformation refers to incorporating digital technology into all business areas to create new or modify existing business processes, culture, and customer experience to fundamentally transform...
+More and any instance of cybercrime poses direct threats beyond their first line of defence.
 Cybersecurity becomes a mission-critical business issue when security risks loom over the extended digital enterprise, including employees, customers, and partner ecosystem.

 Successful enterprises such as Amazon and Google—for example—don’t look at “IT & Security” as a cost center.
 They prioritize their IT security as an enabler for accelerating the growth—which gives them a significant edge in the market.

 As such, the role of a Chief Information Security Officer (CISO) is crucial for every organization to gain a 360-degree view of the threat landscape.
 Your business needs a CISO more than ever—especially in today’s juncture where all businesses are rapidly moving towards a largely phygital future.

 Here is why the CISO role is critical to growing business and keeping it safe:

 1. Enabling the C-suite to look at the whole picture